Pocket-Plane-Group/Item_Upgrade/itemupgrade/readme-itemupgrades.txt

 Version 45: (updated by CamDawg)
         * Fixed bug where the Sorcerian Ring formula was not accounting for the alternate Reaching Ring in BG2EE.
+        * Resolved compatibility issue with the SCS component "Make spell sequencers, spell triggers, and contingencies learnable by all mages".
+If installed, it removes all scrolls of Contingency from the game.
+In that case, you will need a scroll of Globe of Invulnerability instead of Contingency for the archmagi robe formulas.
+          However, this requires SCS of version > v32.8.